cosmoscout/cosmoscout-vr/plugins/csp-simple-objects/README.md

 ## Example

 To achieve the same result as in the demo image above, add this section to your plugins in the scene configuration.

+Here you can find the glTF models of the [Rover](https://mars.nasa.gov/resources/24584/curiosity-rover-3d-model/) and [Avocado](https://github.com/KhronosGroup/glTF-Sample-Models/blob/master/2.0/Avocado/glTF-Binary/Avocado.glb).
+The Mars environment map is available in the [textures folder of csp-satellites](plugins/csp-satellites/textures/marsEnvMap.dds).

 ```json
 "csp-simple-objects": {